Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

 We describe here two possible approaches to examine the generalized eigenvalue problem $\mathbf{P}_{\alpha}$, the first one is based on Schr$\mbox{\"{o}}$der equations and the second one is based on cohomological equations.
 The point of view retained is based on functional equations techniques coming from different part of that literature where we emphasize the overlapping.
-In both cases, by shortly reviewing the existing results, we provide hereafter conditions under which the generalized eigenvalue problem $\mathbf{P}_{\alpha}$ may possess continuous solutions, without being able to specify --- in a general setting --- if $\Phi$ can live in $\mathcal{E}_F^R$.
-We make precise these aspects below, in the perspective to gather some results that were connected to our problem, and that we have found to be sparsely distributed in the literature.
+In both cases, by shortly reviewing the existing results, we provide hereafter conditions under which the generalized eigenvalue problem $\mathbf{P}_{\alpha}$ may possess continuous solutions, without being able to specify --- in a general setting --- if $\Phi$ can live in {\mkk some space} $\mathcal{E}_F^R$. {\jr We elaborate on this point here with the intent of gathering some results related to our problem which are found dispersed in the literature.}

 Note that in the sequel, we will focus more precisely on the generalized eigenvalue problem for $U_f$ and not $\mathbf{P}_{\alpha}$ itself, in order to exhibit already the main issues for the associated single existence problem of a generalized eigenfunction.